-Entering into confined spaces is not recommended when diving from Dynamic Positioning vessels, as a loss of position of the diving support vessel may lead to a catastrophic event if the diver is stuck inside the structure he is working.
 However, such operations may be authorized if appropriate means to ensure the safety of the diver in case of vessel failure are in place.
 For this reason, a lot of clients require that such operations are performed from a class 3 vessel, or some others require an increased number of reference systems.
 Also, specific procedures must be implemented for the deployment and the recovery of the divers:

-- The structure should be precisely recorded in the operational plot, and its location should be verified by ROV or divers before starting the operations. - The location and depth of the bell and its clump-weight should be evaluated prior to starting the operations taking into account: - The height and the design of the subsea structure and the entry points available to go inside it. - The excursion limits given by the saturation table, and the storage depth to be planned - The prevalent and actual environmental conditions on site. - The vessel's position reference systems available and its capacity of holding the position within a reduced foot print. - The escape way of the vessel in case of a failure and its alignment with the entry point to go into the structure, to ensure that the umbilical of the diver is not stuck or cut in case of a loss of position. - The possible leakage of hydrocarbons or other harmful substances.
-As for saturation operations from other surface supports, if such risks exist, the bell is to be positioned to the side of the structure to prevent the prevailing current from carrying any such substances into it.
-Also, adequate individual protection should be provided to the divers in addition to a protocol to enter in the bell. - Procedures for the management of the umbilical should be reinforced: - Sufficient umbilical length should be provided to allow for minor vessel movement. - The diver entering into an enclosed structure should be tended at the entry point by a second diver. - During the operations, the underwater tender at the entry point of the structure should ensure that the diver inside the structure can escape from it in case of a sudden movement of the vessel: - .
+- The structure should be precisely recorded in the operational plot, and its location should be verified by ROV or divers before starting the operations. - The location and depth of the bell/basket and its clump-weight should be evaluated prior to starting the operations taking into account: - The height and the design of the subsea structure and the entry points available to go inside it. - The limits given by the mix used and decompression table. - The prevalent and actual environmental conditions on site. - The vessel's position reference systems available and its capacity of holding the position within a reduced foot print. - The escape way of the vessel in case of a failure and its alignment with the entry point to go into the structure, to ensure that the umbilical of the diver is not stuck or cut in case of a loss of position. - The possible leakage of hydrocarbons or other harmful substances.
+Note that if such risks exist, the wet bell is to be positioned to the side of the structure to prevent the prevailing current from carrying any such substances into it.
+Also, adequate individual protection should be provided to the divers in addition to a protocol to enter the dome. - Procedures for the management of the umbilical should be reinforced: - Sufficient umbilical length should be provided to allow for minor vessel movement. - The diver entering into an enclosed structure should be tended at the entry point by a second diver. - During the operations, the underwater tender at the entry point of the structure should ensure that the diver inside the structure can escape from it in case of a sudden movement of the vessel: - .
 The umbilical of the diver is away from debris that can damage and catch it. - .
 The diver is in the direct line to the entry point. - The umbilical of the diver is not in one of the corners of the structure that may trap it and the diver while the vessel is pulling. - The umbilical inside the structure should be actively tended.
 Nevertheless, there should be some slack available at the entrance of the structure to allow for the tender managing the vessel movements. - .
 The tender should check his umbilical as well.